courselabs/elk-stack/index.md

  - [Set up Docker and a Git client](setup)
  - Download your repo
-    - Open a terminal (PowerShell, Bash, ZSH whatever you use)
+    - Open a terminal (PowerShell on Windows; any shell on Linux/macOS)
     - Run: `git clone xxx`
     - Open the folder: `cd elk-stack`
 - _Optional_